 For this level of service…

-For a livestream
+For a livestream with weekly options picks…

 And live access to our moderators and our trading research community…

-Our publisher thinks the retail price of $595 is insane. a special discount to you.
+Our publisher thinks the retail price of $595 is insane.

+Especially considering our loyal members have paid well over $10,000 for my highest level of research and recommendations.

+But I want to make this affordable for everyone to join us now.

+In fact… my goal is that you make so much money from this one livestream… you can use just a fraction of those profits to join some of our other services.

+And that’s why I want to extend a special discount to you.

 [Begin $49 Alt Take]